registerguard/blue_chip_tarbell/README.md

 ~~1.
 Upload `cleaned_property_sales.csv` to Google Sheets.
 Open with Google Sheets and use converted file as source for Tarbell app run locally.~~
 ~~1.
 Publish Google Sheet to web, Share with `rgnews registerguard` Google account, update `SPREADSHEET_KEY` id in `secrets.json`.~~
 ~~1.
 Change type of Price column to Format > Number > Plain text in Google Sheet that Tarbell is using. (<== Not sure that this step is necessary, especially if you Freeze the header row ... )~~
-1. Fire up the local Tarbell server (Don't forget to activate `workon` the right virtualenv for Tarbell to work.)
+1. Fire up the local Tarbell server (`tarbell serve`).
+Don't forget to activate via `workon` the right virtualenv for Tarbell to work.
 1. Make sure you're requesting the correct Tarbell route/URL (see `tarbell_config.py` for the possibilities) and that column and template variable names match.
 For Lane County property sales it's `/property_sales`.
 1. View source of the local Tarbell result from browser and cut-and-paste into NCS HTML editor.
 Add "Lane County property sales from [month] [starting date number] through [ending date number], [year]." line at top of body copy and "Lane County [Month] [Year] property sales" headline and a Taxonomy of `Permanent Topic > Local Business > Names & Faces`.
+In MWC/NCS, set the `Publication` date to the first Tuesday of the month.
+Publish using the MWC/NCS `Online publication time: Use publication` option.

 Notes
 --------------